Jun 2, 2026

 Because attackers can bypass preventive controls.
 Runtime security helps detect and stop attacks after initial compromise.

-Can Kubernetes Workload Protection stop ransomware?
+Can Kubernetes Runtime Security Monitoring stop ransomware?

 It can detect suspicious processes and malicious behaviors early, helping prevent ransomware from spreading across workloads.